aptoivonen/aleksi-css-framework/README.md

 ### Reboot

-Normalize css normalizes the styles of most elements across browsers.
+Normalize.css normalizes the styles of most elements across browsers.

 - Every element and `::before` and `::after` pseudo-elements have been set to `box-sizing: border-box` to easy sizing.

 - `body` has `line-height` of 1.5 and `font-size` of 1rem.
 Global `Font-family` is set to native font stack for optimum text rendering on every device.

 - Headings, paragraphs, and lists have had their top margins removed.

+- Links have `text-decoration` removed, and `color` set to primary theme color.

 ## Components